 Before addressing those proven methods to help make your business profitable, let’s find out what’s so important about this accounting term, cost of sales.

 “Cost of sales” (COS), also known as “cost of revenue,” and “cost of goods sold” (COGS) consists primarily of variable costs that increase and decrease depending on production levels.
 All you need to remember is that your gross profit is determined by subtracting COS from your total revenues.

 Yes, cost of sales is an expense, and it tends to be the most substantial expense of a business.

 As a point of reference, the term cost of sales (COS) or costs of goods sold (COGS) appear on your income financial statement.
 If you’re like most business owners, you’ll look at your gross profit or profit margin before fixed costs.
 That’s an important number, but it’s good to know how the cost of sales factors into calculating gross profit.
 Here’s a brief description that’s easy to understand.

-Plus, there’s a simple way to calculate COS using a basic formula that’s easy to use.
+Plus, there’s a simple way to calculate cost of sales using a basic formula that’s easy to use.

-Use the following formula reviewing specific components you include to calculate gross profit.
+Use the following cost of sales formula that includes specific components in order to calculate gross profit.

 Here’s a simple cost of sales example: Your beginning inventory is $25,000, your purchases are $20,000, and your ending inventory of $15,000.
 The formula would then look like this:

 Using the formula, you’d conclude that your COS comes to a total of $30,000.